itsmaclol/macscript/README.md

 `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/itsmaclol/macscript/main/macscript.sh)"`

-PS: macscript and macscript-gui are currently in beta.
-Expect issues.
+macscript-gui is not the best version of macscript and highly unstable, use macscript-cli for better performance.

 macn1x (bootable Linux distro for macscript) is coming soon.